MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-troubleshoot.md

 **Root cause**
 There can be multiple failures once the migration has completed.

-- VM is not booting.
+- VM isn't booting.
-- VM does not have network connectivity.
+- VM doesn't have network connectivity.
-- VM disks are not coming online.
+- VM disks aren't coming online.

 **Recommended resolution**